UHSGDC/alfred-the-dipping-bird/README.md

 # Alfred the Dipping Bird
 Alfred the Dipping Bird is a game being developed by UHS GDC.
-Please find designs here [here](https://drive.google.com/drive/folders/1lnitsR1zWVWEHTpg9e8AgMcp_j1iRgpz)
+Please find designs [here](https://drive.google.com/drive/folders/1lnitsR1zWVWEHTpg9e8AgMcp_j1iRgpz)

 The game is being developed for Windows, Mac, Linux, and Web using Godot 4.2.1